rjw57/dtcwt/docs/gettingstarted.rst

 Simple usage
 ````````````

-Once installed, you are most likely to use one of four functions:
+Once installed, you are most likely to use one of these functions:

 * :py:func:`dtcwt.dtwavexfm` -- 1D DT-CWT transform.
 * :py:func:`dtcwt.dtwaveifm` -- Inverse 1D DT-CWT transform.